 The last time they played each other was in the Hero Hockey World league Final 2014 here and it was the Black Sticks who came out triumphant.

-- India beat New Zealand 3-2 in Four-Nation hockey tournament opener
+- India outplay New Zealand 4-2 in hockey series opener

 - India go down 0-2 to New Zealand in hockey series opener